 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 How is a dental bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Koopman, Dr. Zacharias, Dr. Binstock, Dr. Pucel or Dr. Ostroot will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Koopman, Dr. Zacharias, Dr. Ostroot or Dr. Raiber will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Dental crowns, which are cemented onto the natural teeth, provide support for the bridge.

 Bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
 Porcelain is often bonded to either precious or non-precious metal.

 How do I take care of my bridge?

 A strict regimen of brushing and flossing will keep the bridge and surrounding teeth clean.
 This is of critical importance as the bridge relies on the neighboring teeth for support.